Optimal dividend and capital injection under self-exciting claims: Reinforcement learning estimate

 To assess the performance of the reinforcement learning methods, we train the agents under the benchmark parameter set reported in Table~\ref{TAB:model_parameters_PDE} and compare the learned values to the reference solution obtained from the numerical resolution of the HJB variational inequality.
-The time discretisation step is set to $h = 1/50$, and the time maximum horizon to $T = 50$, which corresponds to a maximum of $T/h = 2,500$ time steps, an upper limit that is never reached in practice due to earlier ruin.
+The time discretisation step is set to $h = 1/50$, and the time maximum horizon to $T = 50$, which corresponds to a maximum of $T/h = 2,500$ time steps, an upper limit that is never reached in practice due to earlier ruin (see Figure~\ref{FIG:survival_comparison} and Table~\ref{TAB:ruin_baseline}).
 Each policy update relies on $M = 2048$ Monte Carlo trajectories generated in parallel, with learning rates of order $10^{-3}$ for both the actor and the critic.
 Training is performed over $200$ epochs for each algorithm.
 We consider two initial surplus–intensity states, $(x_0,y_0) = (1,2.8)$ and $(x_0,y_0) = (0,2.8)$, representing respectively a comfortably capitalised position and a near-boundary initial surplus.

 Figures~\ref{FIG:learning_metrics_X0_1}--\ref{FIG:learning_metrics_X0_0} display the evolution of the empirical objective $J$ during training, together with the PDE benchmark value.
 In both initial configurations, the actor–critic method exhibits the fastest and most stable convergence, reaching the PDE benchmark within relatively few epochs.
 The REINFORCE estimator also converges toward the correct value, although with slightly higher variance, which is expected for Monte Carlo policy gradients.
-The variance remains moderate thanks to the inclusion of a baseline term, which stabilises the updates without introducing bias.
+Note that the policy gradient method optimises over a restricted class of parametrised stochastic policies, which structurally yields a lower bound on the true value.
+The residual fluctuations around the PDE benchmark are due to the exploration variance combined with the Monte Carlo approximation of the objective.
+The actor--critic method exhibits faster stabilisation and lower epoch-to-epoch variance owing to the learned critic baseline, while REINFORCE, though unbiased, displays higher variance due to its reliance on full trajectory returns.
 Overall, both algorithms succeed in learning policies whose performance matches the PDE solution, thereby validating the discrete-time formulation and the policy gradient estimators developed in this section.